And this sign of -50... Is a lie :( it was actually insanely hot,

 and I am so glad the Lord has blessed me with those experiences and is helping me

 recognize them.
 I know I have changed, and I know anybody can change if you reach out to Christ and let Him heal you and help you.
-Alma 7:11-13 tells us that He does know all of our sins and infirmities and anything that stresses us out or causes us pain, and He will help us
+Alma 7:11-13 tells us that He does know all of our sins and infirmities and anything that stresses us out or causes us pain, and He will help us through it - He will run to us and bring us that peace and strength we need to make it

-Sister Rollins
+through.
+Love, Sister Rollins

+Wow!
+There's actually snow in Alaska, yay.
 This week happened!
 There's not many moose sightings in Fairbanks, unfortunately.
 But

+we do have snow, as evidenced in the district picture below!
 We started teaching a Korean guy, which is super neat.
 He is learning English, and there's a recent return missionary from Korea who knows him and is helping us teach, since he

 doesn't understand half of what we say.
 It's been really neat to introduce him to the concept of God and help him understand that there's Someone out there looking out for him.
+We had a regional broadcast from Salt Lake on Sunday for church!
+That was quite

 enjoyable.
 My favorite speaker was James J Hamula, who I recognized from a really great